Talk to others with an Ostomy

 ;O)

-One more thing: remember, you are unique.
+One more thing: Remember, you are unique.
 Read all that you can about colostomies, but some information may not be applicable to you.

-I held off from my reversal bc I read so many stories about diapers and anal leaking, etc. I was finally ready.
+I held off from my reversal because I read so many stories about diapers and anal leaking, etc. I was finally ready.
 Listened to my surgeon, and never looked back.
 I am 72 and in the best shape of my life.
 Hang in there.
 One step at a time.
-I had the support of my friend’s husband and a retired nurse friend.
+I had the support of my friend's husband and a retired nurse friend.
 Both are 10 years in and cannot be reversed.
-They were a God send.
+They were a Godsend.
 We shared funny stories and many helpful hints.

-Reply to crappycolondiaries
+Reply to CrappyColon

 It has to do with the output.
-An ileostomy's output is more liquid than a colostomy therefore a solid seal is important to keep the output off the skin.
-Also when do ileostomies function?
+An ileostomy's output is more liquid than a colostomy, therefore a solid seal is important to keep the output off the skin.
+Also, when do ileostomies function?
 Answer: Whenever they want to.
 Although the output can be somewhat predictable based upon when and what you eat.
 Colostomies can be irrigated and regulated.
 Some people with colostomies do not wear skin barriers between irrigations.
 They may wear a security pouch or patch to keep the mucous off clothing.

 Reply to gentlejohn